trimstray/the-book-of-secret-knowledge/README.md

 - they miss and cry for **[Slackware](http://www.slackware.com/)** on production
 - they love the old admin nix-world

+## What is this list?

+This list is a collection of various materials that I use every day in my work.
+It contain a lot of useful information gathered in one piece.
+It is intended for everyone and anyone who is or wants to become a Ninja Admin (and not only).

+This is not a final and full version - I update it on an ongoing basis.

 ## :ballot_box_with_check: Todo

 - [ ] Add useful shell functions